ONE DAY IN VERONA ITINERARY

-Are you planning your Verona itineray and wondering about the best things to do in Verona?
-Then this 1-day itinerary is your you – find out what to do, where to go and what to see if you have only one day in Verona.
+Are you planning your Verona itinerary and wondering about the best things to do in one day in Verona?
+Then this post is for you – find out what to do, where to go and what to see if you have only one day in Verona.

 If the first and only thing that comes to mind when hearing about Verona is Shakespeare‘s “Romeo and Juliet,” then you are like me.
 I didn’t know how pretty this city is and so I never really had it high on my bucket list.